-For the National Inventory of Woodland and Trees (NIWT), woodland was defined as areas with a canopy cover of 20% or more in England and Wales and 50% or more in Scotland (or the potential to achieve this) and over 50 metres in width.
+For the National Inventory of Woodland and Trees (NIWT), woodland is defined as areas with a canopy cover of 50% or more (or the potential to achieve this) and over 50 metres in width.
 The NIWT woodland map aimed to include all areas satisfying this definition and with a minimum area of 2.0 hectares or over.
 Woodland area from 0.1 hectares to 2.0 hectares was derived from the NIWT Survey of Small Woodland and Trees.